The Philosophy, Psychology and Practice of Concentration and Meditation – Part 2

 In the fourth stage, bring these forms into one form.
 Let all these forms melt into one form – a mighty cosmic form.
 This is practically the idea of God that we have in our minds.
 The person that is the God, the Supreme Person who we speak of in all the religions, God Almighty, Father in heaven – this is all divinity commingled, merging into one being, beyond every manifestation, every form, in every direction.
 So what are you looking at now?
 You are not actually looking at a visible, conceptual picture, but a meditative form, a mighty submerging ideal – you may call it God Almighty.
 You will feel a tremor in your body at that time; you have to concentrate deeply in order to feel that tremor.
 Your whole being should be immersed in that concept of the total, integrated, Supreme Person which religions call God Almighty.
 You will shudder by the very thought of such a being.
 Visvarupa is the name that we give to this form.
 In the scriptures, especially in India, we have various descriptions of Visvarupa.
 One such instance is the elaborate details we have in this connection in the eleventh chapter of the Bhagavadgita, "Everywhere, everywhere, everywhere, everywhere."

 So this concept of Almighty Being as inclusive being – the whole universe is inside this great being.
 That would be another stage of meditation, but still you are there outside it in spite of your having raised your consciousness to the level of concentrating your whole consciousness on that total identity of cosmic personality – you will be feeling simultaneously that you are beholding it.
 So it is still a cosmic object, and you are an individual subject.
 This is the penultimate stage in meditation, where you see God everywhere but you are outside it.
 According to the descriptions we have in Patanjali's Yoga Sutras, this is equal to savikalpa samadhi, a merger into the being of God with a simultaneous feeling of independence maintained by oneself.
-That kind of independence cannot be permitted finally, because the same position, opposition and synthesis principles will come in and tell you that this will not work.
-If you have beheld the Almighty as a mighty, creative person and yet you are outside it and looking at it, there must be something that causes this perception.
+That kind of independence cannot be permitted finally, because the same position, opposition and synthesis principles will come in and tell you that this will not work because if you have beheld the Almighty as a mighty, creative person and yet you are outside it and looking at it, there must be something that causes this perception.
 You are on one side, that which you behold is on the other side – the two have to be connected in order that perception is possible.
 No perception of an object is possible unless there is a link between the perceiver and the perceived.

 Here, taking for granted that the mighty Supreme Being is your object of meditation, and you are the beholder and the perceiver of this form, you cannot achieve this concentration in that manner unless there is an element which connects both together.
 The impossibility of perceiving anything as an external object without the intervention of a third principle in between – that principle operates here also, in God perception.
 So the externality of God is obviated completely by the necessity of there being a connecting link between yourself as the beholding principle, and God Almighty as the beheld.
 You transcend even that personality concept.
 You enter into it – God beholds Himself.
 When you have reached that stage, you have attained the pinnacle of meditation.